jorisvddonk/WelcomeToTheFuture/walkthrough.md

   }
 }
 ```

 variables:

 ```json
 {
   "take": 50
 }
 ```

-...keep paging until you get the following variables:
+...you can keep paging until you get the following variables:

 ```json
 {